 The contract is in my partner’s name and she/he is leaving the Netherlands.
 May I continue living in the house?

 How can I get water, electricity and gas connections?

 How can I get connected to telephone, Internet and TV?

 Are there any special rules for collecting household waste?

-In many cities households have two separate waste containers: green for organic waste (groente-, fruit- en tuinafval, GFT) and grey/brown for all remaining waste (restafval).
+In many cities households have two separate waste containers: green for waste from vegetables, fruit and garden (groente-, fruit- en tuinafval, GFT) and grey/brown for all remaining waste (restafval).
 Both containers are emptied once a week or alternating weeks.
 If your municipality has decided that household waste should be compulsorily separated, you will receive a fine for non-organic waste placed in the green container.

 You need to put your waste/bins outside your house at the time set by your municipality.
 If you don’t, you may be fined.

-Glass, paper, plastic (including cans) and clothing/textiles, medicines and batteries, small electrical appliances and bulbs can be deposited in special containers in your neighbourhood.
+Glass, paper, plastic and clothing/textiles, medicines and batteries, small electrical appliances and bulbs can be deposited in special containers in your neighbourhood.
+Bottles and cans should be returned for cash.
 Other types of waste (oversized household waste, domestic chemical waste etc.) can be brought to one of the city’s garbage and recycling stations.

 If you live in an apartment building with rubbish bins or underground containers, you can throw away your rubbish in these containers anytime.
 Be aware of any specific rules that may apply to the tenants of the building.